SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 Or, You can also use the following sections to set up analysis with Azure Pipelines.

 ### Installing your extension
 From Visual Studio Marketplace, install the [SonarQube extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) by clicking the **Get it free** button.

+#### Azure DevOps Server - build agents

 If you are using [Microsoft-hosted build agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops) then there is nothing else to install.
 The extension will work with all of the hosted agents (Windows, Linux, and macOS).

 If you are self-hosting the build agents, make sure you have at least the minimum SonarQube-supported version of Java installed.

 ### Adding a new SonarQube Service Endpoint
-After installing your extension, you need to declare your SonarQube server as a service endpoint in your Azure DevOps Server project settings:
+After installing your extension, you need to declare your SonarQube server as a service endpoint in your Azure DevOps project settings:

-1. In Azure DevOps Server, go to **Project Settings > Service connections**.
+1. In Azure DevOps, go to **Project Settings > Service connections**.
-1. Click **New service connection** and select **SonarQube** from the service connection list.
+2. Click **New service connection** and select **SonarQube** from the service connection list.
-1. Enter your SonarQube **Server URL**, an [Authentication Token](/user-guide/user-token/), and a memorable **Service connection name**.
+3. Enter your SonarQube **Server URL**, an [Authentication Token](/user-guide/user-token/), and a memorable **Service connection name**.
 Then, click **Save**.

 ### Configuring branch analysis
 After adding your SonarQube service endpoint, you'll need to configure branch analysis.
 You'll use the following tasks in your build definitions to analyze your projects: